JustinRLew/Honey-Pot-Creation-and-Deployment/README.md

 ## Alerts and Automation
 Email Alerts: Set up real-time alerts using sendmail and a custom script to monitor log entries.

 Automated Reports: Use Python and cron jobs to generate weekly summaries of attacker activity.

 Data Analysis and Visualization
-Python Scripts: Visualize attack trends with matplotlib and pandas.
-Integration with Kibana: Forward logs to Kibana for interactive dashboards and deeper analysis.

 ## Future Enhancements
-Connect to visualization platforms like Splunk and Kibana Deploy multi-region honeypots to compare geographic attack patterns.
+Connect to visualization platforms like Splunk and Kibana

+Deploy multi-region honeypots to compare geographic attack patterns.

 Automate response mechanisms with tools like Fail2Ban.

 ## License